-PIJIP hosts dozens of events, meetings and conferences every year.
-Recurring events each year include the Peter Jaszi Distinguished Lecture on Intellectual Property, IP/Gender Mapping the Connections, and PIJIP’s Supreme Court Series featuring post-argument reflection by counsel to parties on the afternoon following each Supreme Court argument on an intellectual property-related case.
+Annual events include the Peter Jaszi Distinguished Lecture on Intellectual Property, the IP/Gender Mapping the Connections symposium, and PIJIP’s Supreme Court Series featuring post-argument reflections by counsel to parties in intellectual property cases before the Supreme Court.